 Climate and Average Weather Year Round at Gimpo International Airport South Korea

-At Gimpo International Airport, the summers are long, warm, muggy, wet, and partly cloudy and the winters are short, freezing, dry, windy, and mostly clear.
+At Gimpo International Airport, the summers are long, warm, muggy, wet, and partly cloudy and the winters are short, freezing, snowy, windy, and mostly clear.
 Over the course of the year, the temperature typically varies from 16°F to 86°F and is rarely below 6°F or above 92°F.

 Based on the tourism score, the best times of year to visit Gimpo International Airport for warm-weather activities are from late May to early July and from mid August to late September.

 Average Temperature at Gimpo International Airport

 The hot season lasts for 3.9 months, from May 27 to September 24, with an average daily high temperature above 75°F. The hottest month of the year at Gimpo International Airport is August, with an average high of 84°F and low of 71°F.

 The cold season lasts for 2.9 months, from December 1 to February 28, with an average daily high temperature below 44°F. The coldest month of the year at Gimpo International Airport is January, with an average low of 17°F and high of 34°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Burlington, Iowa, United States (6,522 miles away) is the far-away foreign place with temperatures most similar to Gimpo International Airport (view comparison).

 At Gimpo International Airport, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.